0xcert/framework/docs/api/wanchain.md

 | assetLedgerData.uriPostfix | [required] A `string` representing postfix of asset URI.
 | expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
 | kind | [required] An `integer` number that equals to `OrderKind.ASSET_LEDGER_DEPLOY_ORDER`.
-| makerId | [required] A `string` representing an Wanchain account address which makes the order.
+| makerId | [required] A `string` representing a Wanchain account address which makes the order.
 It defaults to the `accountId` of a provider.
 | seed | [required] An `integer` number representing a unique order number.
 | takerId | A `string` representing the Wanchain account address which will be able to perform the order on the blockchain.
 This account also pays the gas cost.
 | tokenTransferData.ledgerId | [required] A `string` representing asset ledger address.